Got an Apple Watch? Got an iPhone? These apps for entertainment, exercise and weather are fantastic on both

 If you find yourself regularly making the same conversions, this app’s a boon.
 It lets you stash favorites for fast access.
 These sync across to Apple Watch, which adds currency conversion complications.
 On iPhone, you can also dig into common units from over 250 countries.

-One day, Apple will let you run multiple timers on iPhone.
-Until then, this app does the business, letting you define custom timers and fire several at once.
+As of iOS 17, Apple finally lets you run multiple timers on iPhone.
+Even so, this app’s still way out in front, letting you define custom timers of varying types that you can use again and again.
 Everything you set up syncs with Apple Watch – ideal for everything from cooking to work.

 This modern, full-featured podcast player is worth using instead of Apple’s own.
 It’s great for discovery, has a solid interface, and is superb when it comes to playback of talky shows.
 On Apple Watch, it can be a remote or a standalone player.